stage I

 Stage 1

-The first stage of the R-7 ICBM consisted of four boosters.
+The first stage of the R-7 ICBM consists of four boosters.

-Known specifications of a booster for the first stage of the Soyuz-2 rocket:
+Known specifications of the first stage of the Soyuz-2 rocket:

 Liftoff mass